zX3no/Omnia/README.md

 TODO ...

-### OCaml

->OCaml on Windows is still a work in progress.
-In the meantime, if you only need to run OCaml programs on a Windows machine, then the simplest solution is to use the Windows Subsystem for Linux 2 (WSL2).

 ### Gleam

 Required me to put gleam.exe in path.
 It's nice that it's just a single exe though.